Computing Vision Statement

 By the time the children leave St Elizabeth’s, they will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
 The objectives within each strand support the development of learning across the key stages, ensuring a solid grounding for future learning and beyond.

-At St. Elizabeth’s, teachers follow the Purple Mash scheme of work from Early Years to Year 6.
-We use this as a starting point for the planning of our computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+At St. Elizabeth’s, teachers follow the Purple Mash scheme of work from Year 1 to Year 6.
+We use this as a starting point for the planning of our computing lessons, which through a connected curriculum are often richly linked to engaging contexts in other subjects and topics.
 The scheme is comprised of three aspects: Computer Science, Information Technology and Digital Literacy, which ensures a balanced coverage within the implementation of the curriculum.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught as the children progress, thus ensuring that learning is built upon.
-For example, in Reception and Key Stage 1, children are taught to use equipment and software confidently and purposefully, to communicate and handle information and to support their problem solving, recording and expressive skills.
+For example, in Key Stage 1, children are taught to use equipment and software confidently and purposefully, to communicate and handle information and to support their problem solving, recording and expressive skills.
 In Key Stage 2, our children extend their use of computing that they use for communication, investigation and programming and work to understand how to communicate safely.

 Our short-term plans are produced on a weekly basis, with Purple Mash acting as a supplement for teachers to adapt and utilise the lesson plans to suit the needs of each class.
 We use these plans to set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.
 We adhere to teaching a weekly computing lesson.
 This helps to ensure sufficient time is allocated to computing and that computing subject matter can be revisited frequently.
 We believe that by crafting our curriculum this way, we improve the potential for our children to retain what they have been taught, to alter their long-term memory and thus improve the rates of progress they make.